-1-PIM-EDGE-ROUTER (PER): a PER is simply a PIM-NG-AWARE router that acts as the boundary between either 2 PIM-NG domains, Sub-Domain or a domain and outside networks and will control the propagation of unnecessary or unwanted PIM-NG introduction messages.

-2-PRIVATE-PIM-EDGE-ROUTER (PPER): a PPER is a PIM-NG-AWARE router at the edge of the network which is responsible for NETWORK ADDRESS TRANSLATION (NAT) operations.
-PPER is responsible of becoming peer with other PPERs in other domains in order to exchange A-MULTICAST MAPPING TABLES between different private PIM-NG domains.
-It is seen as a normal C-MAPPER by other domains, and is seen as PPER by internal C-MAPPERs in a way that an existing C-MAPPER inside the domain will only exchange the contents of A-MULTICAST MAPPING TABLE with a PPER and won't introduce it to the domain.
+- 1- PIM-EDGE-ROUTER(PER): a PER is simply a PIM-NG-AWARE router that acts as the boundary between either 2 PIM-NG domains, Sub-Domain or a domain and outside networks and will control the propagation of unnecessary or unwanted PIM-NG introduction messages. - 2- PRIVATE-PIM-EDGE-ROUTER (PPER): a PPER is a PIM-NG-AWARE router at the edge of the network which is responsible for NETWORK ADDRESS TRANSLATION (NAT) operations.
+PPER is responsible of becoming peer with other PPERs in other domains in order to exchange AMMT'(s) between different private PIM-NG domains.
+It is seen as a normal C-MAPPER by other domains, and is seen as PPER by internal C-MAPPERs in a way that an existing C-MAPPER inside the domain will only exchange the contents of AMMT with a PPER and won't introduce it to the domain.